bkoz/3d-image-classification/README-limits.md

 # Pod Limits

-I had to bump the pod memory limits to 16Gi to train this model.
+I had to bump the pod memory limits to 16Gi to train this model on an nvidia T4.

 Details below.

 ```
 $ free -h
               total        used        free      shared  buff/cache   available
               Mem:           62Gi        16Gi        31Gi       168Mi        14Gi        46Gi